Bl4ckSh4rk/PKHeXG3LocationDataPlugin/README.md

 :warning: **WARNING: Use at your own risk!
 Keep a backup!** :warning:

+This is not meant for general use.
+I have not really tested it and I have no idea what all these properties do.

 ## How to use
 Put the plugin into the plugins folder in your PKHeX directory, then access it from the Tools menu.